PA Inspired Leadership (PIL) Legislation*

 10. How will the Department track Act 48 hours for school and system leaders?

 Starting in January 2008, the PERMSV2 tracking system will be modified to track PIL hours and non-PIL hours for all school and systems leaders.
-Each individual's continuing education profile will show this information as it is reported by providers.
-Approved providers will need to enter their approved courses or programs under the subject area of PIL or PIL Induction in order for it to be properly credited to an individual's account.
+Each educator's continuing education profile will show this information as it is reported by providers.
+Approved providers must enter their approved courses or programs under the subject area of PIL or PIL Induction to ensure that they are properly credited to an individual's account.

 11. What if a school and system leader has met the Act 48 requirements for their current compliance period when the PIL legislation takes effect on January 1, 2008?